A. Faculty Evaluation Policy

 1. Post-tenure evaluations

-- All tenured faculty members (except those completing promotion application process during the current year) must complete an annual self-evaluation ("Annual Faculty Report," AA-4), which is reviewed by their respective Division Chair.
+a.
+All tenured faculty members (except those completing the promotion application process during the current year) must complete an annual self-evaluation ("Annual Faculty Report," AA-4), which is reviewed by their respective Department Chair/Dean.

-- The Division Chair/Dean will add comments to AA-4 regarding the faculty member’s contributions to the program, interactions with students, completion of contractual obligations, and effectiveness of instruction.
+b.
+The Department Chair/Dean will add comments to AA-4 regarding the faculty member’s contributions to the program, interactions with students, completion of contractual obligations, and effectiveness of instruction.

-- The Division Chair/Dean will provide the faculty member with a copy of the completed AA-4 form.
+c.
+The Department Chair/Dean will provide the faculty member with a copy of the completed AA-4 form.
 The faculty member may attach additional comments in response to the Chair/Dean assessment.

 2. Pre-tenure evaluations

 All pre-tenure faculty at Valley City State University will undergo a peer evaluation annually.

 - First-year faculty will be evaluated prior to the first Monday in April.